Comics: Forms and formats

 Comic strips are generally short, multipanel comics that have, since the early 20th century, most commonly appeared in newspapers.
 In the US, daily strips have normally occupied a single tier, while Sunday strips have been given multiple tiers.
 Since the early 20th century, daily newspaper comic strips have typically been printed in black-and-white and Sunday comics have usually been printed in colour and have often occupied a full newspaper page.

 Specialized comics periodicals formats vary greatly in different cultures.
 Comic books, primarily an American format, are thin periodicals usually published in colour.
 European and Japanese comics are frequently serialized in magazines—monthly or weekly in Europe, and usually black-and-white and weekly or monthly in Japan.
 Japanese comics magazines typically run to hundreds of pages.

-Book-length comics take different forms in different cultures.
+Book-length comics take different forms in different regions.
 European comic albums are most commonly colour volumes printed at A4-size, a larger page size than used in many other cultures.
 In English-speaking countries, the trade paperback format originating from collected comic books have also been chosen for original material.
 Otherwise, bound volumes of comics are called graphic novels and are available in various formats.
 Despite incorporating the term "novel"—a term normally associated with fiction—"graphic novel" also refers to non-fiction and collections of short works.
 Japanese comics are collected in volumes called tankōbon following magazine serialization.

 Gag and editorial cartoons usually consist of a single panel, often incorporating a caption or speech balloon.
 Definitions of comics which emphasize sequence usually exclude gag, editorial, and other single-panel cartoons; they can be included in definitions that emphasize the combination of word and image.
 Gag cartoons first began to proliferate in broadsheets published in Europe in the 18th and 19th centuries, and the term "cartoon" (Note: "cartoon": from the Italian cartone, meaning "card", which referred to the cardboard on which the cartoons were typically drawn.) was first used to describe them in 1843 in the British humour magazine Punch.

-Webcomics are comics that are available on the internet, first being published the 1980s.
+Webcomics are comics that are written for and published on the internet, first debuting the 1980s.
 They are able to potentially reach large audiences, and new readers can often access archives of previous installments.
-Webcomics can make use of an infinite canvas, meaning they are not constrained by the size or dimensions of a printed comics page.
+Webcomics often make use of an infinite canvas, meaning they are not constrained by the size or dimensions of a printed comics page.

 Some consider storyboards and wordless novels to be comics.
-Film studios, especially in animation, often use sequences of images as guides for film sequences.
-These storyboards are not intended as an end product and are rarely seen by the public.
+Film studios, especially in animation, often use sequences of images as guides for scenes.
+These storyboards are not intended as an end product and are rarely released to the public.
 Wordless novels are books which use sequences of captionless images to deliver a narrative.